 SECTION 975—REMOVE POST MOUNTED SIGNS, TYPE F

-975.1 DESCRIPTION—This work is the removal of existing signs of the type specified as indicated and directed
+975.1 DESCRIPTION—This work is the removal of existing signs on existing posts and poles, including the vertical portion of any traffic signal support, luminaire support, or sign structure support, of the type specified as indicated.

-975.3 CONSTRUCTION—Remove existing signs and associated hardware as indicated and directed.
+975.3 CONSTRUCTION—Remove existing signs and associated hardware from existing posts and vertical portion of any support as indicated and directed.

-Salvage all aluminum signs and dispose of other materials.
+Salvage all signs and associated equipment and cabling and dispose of other materials.
 Do not damage signs during removal.
-Deliver aluminum signs to the Project Field Office and place in neat, like piles for pickup by the Department’s maintenance forces.
+Deliver signs to the Project Field Office and place in neat, like piles for pickup by the Department’s maintenance forces.
+If sign pertains to the operation of the traffic signal then arrange for delivery to the Municipality.

+When removed sign is wired into a traffic signal controller assembly, perform work as indicated.

 975.4 MEASUREMENT AND PAYMENT—Each